 I also use Tailwind to pin items from my own site to Pinterest.

-Tailwind is a service that allows you to schedule pins to your Pinterest account, and it is an official partner of Pinterest.
+Tailwind is a service that allows you to schedule pins to your Pinterest account at the best times.
 I've been using Tailwind to schedule my pins since 2016.
-Before that, I used a free service that no longer exists.
-Tailwind is not free, it's $15.00 per month, or $9.99 per month if you pay annually.
+It costs $15.00 per month, or $9.99 per month if you pay annually.
 I find that cost pays for itself in the time it saves me and in the number of visitors Pinterest brings to my site.

-When I have some free time, I go to my Feedly feeds and scroll through looking for items to pin to Pinterest.
+Whenever I have some free time, I go to my Feedly feeds and scroll through looking for items to pin to Pinterest.
 When I find something I want to pin, I click through to that page, and then click a button to activate Tailwind to schedule the pin.
-I can do all of this work on my computer or on my smart phone.
-Feedly and Tailwind both have mobile apps, so I can schedule pins when I'm out and about with time to fill.
+I can do all of this work on my computer or on my phone.
+Feedly and Tailwind both have mobile apps, so I can work on scheduling pins when I'm out and about with time to fill.

 It's pretty simple.
 It definitely takes some time on the front end to find sites and topics to follow that will provide content to pin, but once you have that work done, it's not terribly time consuming.